UQatKIT/FrontUQ-2024-proceedings-likelihood-ratios/README.md

 # FrontUQ-2024-proceedings-likelihood-ratios
 Code and experiments for the article titled "An Investigation into the Distribution of Ratios of Particle Solver-based Likelihoods", submitted to the proceedings of FrontUQ 2024.
+A preprint is available at [arXiv:2508.05303](https://www.arxiv.org/abs/2508.05303).

 ## Running the code
 The repository contains two scripts.
 The first one `setup_script.sh` builds the software and runs a small scale version of the paper experiments to verify that everything is working correctly.
 The second one `run_full_simulation.sh` does the same, but runs the full simulation correspondinding to the figures from the paper.
 This simulation will take some time (potentially in the order of an hour or more on a laptop).